 The skills, knowledge, and support gained through a research-based, certified rehab program include:

 - Cognitive therapies to recognize triggers and substitute heathy behaviors for drug use

 - Motivational therapies that support continued commitment to abstinence

-- Family and social therapy that help to build a social support structure for staying clean
+- Family and social therapy that help to build a social support structure for staying sober

 - Mitigation of co-occurring mental health disorders that contribute to substance abuse

 - Post-treatment support that helps the individual apply these skills in daily life